xxkuba3/recruitment_task/README.md

 https://www.atlassian.com/try/cloud/signup

 # Task
+Implement `JiraSynchronizer.moveTasksToOtherProject` method.
 Search for 5 tickets in one project, and move them to the other project within same Jira instance.
 When syncing tickets please include following fields:
 - summary (title)
 - description
 - priority

-Bonus points for syncing comments.
+Bonus points for syncing status and comments.

 API endpoints exposed by Jira you can find here: https://developer.atlassian.com/cloud/jira/software/rest/